Kay Lindjuwanga

 Kay Lindjuwanga is an Aboriginal Australian artist from Maningrida in the Northern Territory of Australia.
-She is known for her bark paintings which often make use of Aboriginal rrark designs.
+She is known for her bark paintings which often make use of Aboriginal rarrk designs.

 Biography

 Kay Lindjuwanga was born in 1957 and is part of the Kuninjku language group in Australia.
 Her father is artist, Peter Marralwanga and she learned to paint with the help of her husband and acclaimed artist, John Mawurndjul.

 Lindjuwanga grew up with brothers, Ivan Namirrkki and Samuel Namunjdja, who both became successful artists.

 Lindjuwanga and Mawurndjul were married in 1973, and Lindjuwanga gave birth to their first child, daughter Pamela Djawulba, later that year.
 The couple went on to have their second child, daughter Anna Wurrkidj in 1975, and their son Jimbesta (referred to as Sylvester) in 1978.
 Another son, Noah Wurrkidj was born in 1981, followed by daughters Josephine Wurrkidj and Semeria Wurrkidj are born, in 1983 and 1985, respectively.
 Their daughter Anna Wurrkidj is now an accomplished painter.

 Mawurndjul would help Lindjuwanga develop her skills in art by letting her fill in various sketches he created.
 This process was also a way of Mawurndjul giving her permission to use his Kurulk clan designs.
 Lindjuwanga now paints both the clan designs of her husband, and the Kardbam designs from her own clan.